HongyiZhan/Mental-Health-Intelligent-Chatbot/README.md

 ## Project Overview

 Mental health is a critical and often stigmatized topic.
-This project aims to provide a safe and accessible platform for users to discuss their mental health concerns.
+This project aims to provide a safe and accessible platform for users to discuss their mental health concerns while also advancing the field of AI ethics through Natural Language Processing (NLP).
 The chatbot uses the OpenAI API to generate responses and interact with users in a natural and empathetic manner.

 ### Features